frequency-chain/docs/STYLEGUIDE.md

 Uppercase S and R

 ## Schema Id
-One word uppercase S and I
+Uppercase S and I

-## Session Key
+## session key
-Uppercase S and K

-## Social Graph Key
-Uppercase S, G and K

-## social network graph
 All lowercase

+## Signature Required setting
+Uppercase S and R, lowercase s

+## Social Graph
+Uppercase S and G

+## Social Web
+Uppercase S and W

+## staking ratio
+All lowercase unless preceded by “Capacity”

-## Stateful-Storage
+## Stateful Storage
-Both S are uppercase, has a hyphen in the middle
+Uppercase S and S (no dash)

 ## Substrate
 Uppercase S

-## Target User
-Uppercase T and U

 ## Team
-Should not be used in context with Frequency
+Forbidden Term in context with Frequency

 ## Technical Committee
 Uppercase T and C

+## Testnet
+Uppercase T

+## Thaw Period
+Uppercase T and P

+## The Decentralized Social Network Protocol (DSNP)
+Begin with “The”.
+In the first instance, spell out followed by the acronym in parentheses.
+Use the acronym only thereafter.

+## the Project Liberty Code of Conduct
+Uppercase P, L, C and C

+## token
+General lowercase, specific uppercase (after FRQCY)

 ## Token Account
 Uppercase T and A

+## Token Staking
+Uppercase T and S

-## token to Capacity ratio
+## Token to Capacity Ratio
-Uppercase C
+Uppercase T, lowercase t, Uppercase C and R

+## transaction fees
+All lowercase

 ## Types
-Use Pascal Case e.g. DoubleStorageMap, StorageMap
+In Frequency use Pascal Case (e.g. DoubleStorageMap)

 ## Update Announcement
 Uppercase U and A

-## User
-Uppercase U

-## We/Us/Our
-Should not be used in context with Frequency

-## XRQCY
-All uppercase, avoid following with the word "token"

-# General Technology Terms
-This section details how various general technology terms should be presented in Frequency documentation.
-Typically usage conforms to AP style unless there is a specific reason to deviate.

-## blockchain
-Lowercase b

-## dapp
+## User/user
-All lower case (per AP style and Etherium.org)
+Lowercase unless specific (Frequency User)

-## DeFi
+## User Handle
-Uppercase D and F.  One word. (per AP style)
+Uppercase U and H

-## internet
-Lowercase i (AP style)

-## Layer 1 blockchain
-Uppercase L numeral 1 lower case b

-## protocol
+## User Handle Base
-Lowercase p

-## Social Web
-Uppercase S and W
+Uppercase U, H and B

-## testnet
+## User Handle Suffix
-Lowercase t, one word (per Cardano, Hedera)

-## thaw period
-Lowercase t and p
+Uppercase U, H and S

-## token
+## User Incentives
-Lowercase t
+Uppercase U and I

 ## User Interface or UI
 Uppercase U and I

+## UTF-8
+official

-## web
+## Wasm
-Lowercase w (AP style)
+official

 ## Web 2.0
-Uppercase W space between b and 2.0 NOT Web2
+Uppercase W space between b and 2 Not Web2

 ## web3
-Lowercase w, all one word, NOT 3.0.
-(AP style plus [this](https://sdtimes.com/data/web3-and-web-3-0-two-different-ideas-that-can-coexist/))
+All lowercase one word (per AP style)

+## We/Us/Our
+Forbidden Term in context with Frequency

+## XRQCY
+All uppercase.
+May have the word “token” after it.